 Over the last 80 years, the work we’ve done together at World Relief has been defined by supporting those who have been displaced by conflict and global crises.
 Today, we’re looking back on our legacy of working with refugees and displaced people across the globe.

-The world is currently facing an unprecedented displacement crisis with more than 110 million people forced to leave their homes — 36 million of these individuals have sought safety outside their home countries as refugees.
+The world is currently facing an unprecedented displacement crisis with more than 120 million people estimated to have been forced to leave their homes — 43.4 million of these individuals have sought safety outside their home countries as refugees.
 Those are hard numbers to take in.
 And yet, as we look toward the future, we are inspired by our past.

 Time and time again, we’ve witnessed the transformative impact the church and people like you can have when we move together, speaking out against injustices and mobilizing our people to respond to crises and suffering.